 The reaction between bicarbonate of soda and citric acid is what makes the magic happen – you might need to buy the ingredients in advance for this one, but we’ve tracked down where to buy citric acid.
 Experiment with different colours, essential oils and shapes to make your own unique versions.

-Paper mache is cheap and easy to make, with the added bonus of allowing kids to get very messy indeed.
+Papier-mâché, or paper mache, is cheap and easy to make, with the added bonus of allowing kids to get very messy indeed.
 You only need three ingredients – newspaper, plain flour and water – to get started.
 You can use paper mache to cover all sorts of objects, then once it’s dry you can paint it, or decorate with glitter, feathers or beads.
 Learn how to make paper mache and get creative!

-How to make salt dough
+4. Learn how to make salt dough

 If you’ve run out of store-bought bubble mixture or need a quick entertainment idea for the kids, it’s easy to make your own bubbles from washing-up liquid and water.
 You can also have plenty of fun finding different items around the house that could make bubbles – we made our own bubble wands from paperclips, straws and even biscuit cutters.